Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 your sins and mine, no matter how terrible they are, can be repented of and

 forgiven through saving faith in Jesus Christ (Isa.
-55:6 -7; 1 Cor.
-6:9-11; 1 John 1:8,9)
+55:6-7; 1 Cor.
+6:9-11; 1 John 1:8, 9)

-“Every Sin Exposed”
+“Secret Sin Exposed”

 2 Kings 5:1-27

 In the first part of this chapter, we read about the cleansing from leprosy that God graciously granted to Naaman.
 If we had a greater comprehension of the agony of a leper, we would understand even more clearly how grateful Naaman was for his cleansing.
 He rejoiced in the cleansing, which is an Old Testament foreshadow of our cleansing from sin through faith in One far greater than Elisha.
-And it is because of that profound gratitude that Naaman had, having been cleansed in the Jordan River, that he hurried back to Elisha exclaiming, “Now I know that there is no God in all the world except in Israel.
+And it is because of that profound gratitude that Naaman had, having been cleansed in the Jordan River, that he hurried back to Elisha exclaiming, in verse 15, “Now I know that there is no God in all the world except in Israel.
 So please accept a gift from your servant."

 But Elisha answered, “‘As surely as the LORD lives, whom I serve, I will not accept a thing.’
 And even though Naaman urged him, he refused.”